 - The counseling provider (i.e., a psychologist or psychiatrist v. a licensed alcohol and/or drug counselor)

-- The type of program (individual, group, or family therapy program)
+- The type of programme (individual, group, or family therapy programme)

 When choosing a counseling method, it’s important to consider which combination of approaches will provide the best outcome for the patient based on their individual needs.

 Counseling can provide patients with several ways of coping with drug cravings, depending on the type of counseling received.
 These coping mechanisms can include:

 - Strategies for avoiding drugs and preventing relapse